DMOJ/docs/docs/problem_format/custom_checkers.md

 The `bridged` checker takes the following arguments:

-- `files`: either a filename, or a list of filenames, corresponding to the checker
+- `files`: either a filename, or a list of filenames, corresponding to the checker.
-- `lang`: the language the checker is written in, using the same conventions as the judge
+- `lang`: the language the checker is written in, using the same conventions as the judge.
 - `time_limit`: the time limit allocated to the checker.
 It defaults to `env['generator_time_limit']`.
 - `memory_limit`: the memory limit allocated to the checker.
 It defaults to `env['generator_memory_limit']`.
 - `compiler_time_limit`: the time limit allocated to compiling the checker.
 It defaults to `env['generator_compiler_limit']`.
 - `feedback`: if true, the checker's standard output will be shown as feedback.
 Defaults to true.
 - `flags`: compilation flags to pass to the checker.
 - `cached`: if true, the checker's binary will be cached for performance.
 Defaults to true.
+- `type`: specifies the arguments to pass the checker and how to interpret the checker's return code and output.
-- `type`: how to interpret the checker's return code.
-By default, a `0` is an AC, `1` is WA, and anything else results in an internal error.
+  - The `default` type passes the arguments in the order `input_file output_file judge_file`.
+A return code of `0` is an AC, `1` is a WA, and anything else results in an internal error.
+  - The `testlib` type passes the arguments in the order `input_file output_file judge_file`.
+A return code of `0` is an AC, `1` is a WA, `2` is a presentation error, `3` corresponds to an assertion failing, and `7`, along with an output to `stderr` of the format `points X` for an integral ~X~ awards ~X~ points.
+Anything else results in an internal error.
+  - The `coci` type behaves similarly to the `testlib` type, but has partial format `partial X/Y`, which awards ~\frac X Y~ of the points.
+  - The `peg` type exists for compatibility with the WCIPEG judge.

 The files will be compiled and sandboxed, then executed with the arguments `input_file`, `output_file`, and `judge_file`, which are files containing input, submission output, and judge output, respectively.